peterldowns/peterdowns.com/md/trying-something-new-node-js.md

 > I want to try something new.
 Even though I was accepted to university way back in November, I've been pretty busy all year keeping up with my schoolwork.
 Now, as classes wind down, I find myself with a little free time.
 Tomorrow [Thursday, May 3] I don't need to go in to school at all.
 I could spend the day studying for the final exam I must take on Friday -- that would probably be the safest decision -- or I could try something new.

-The result is a web-app I call [**Who Will I Know There?**][0].
-I think it's pretty neat -- it's a tool for finding friends to connect with when you're moving somewhere new -- and I hope you do, too.
+The result is a web-app I call [**Who Will I Know There?**][0] I think it's pretty neat (it's a tool for finding friends to connect with when you're moving somewhere new) and I hope you do, too.

 ### Why?